 Working at EXPLO is an incredibly fulfilling and demanding job.
 Our Faculty Recruitment Team works hard to find candidates who will not only contribute significantly to their EXPLO program, but who will also value the opportunity to experience substantial professional development and growth throughout the summer.

-The EXPLO application process occurs through a series of four steps, as outlined below, that allows us to get to know you and discern whether we have a position that matches well with your skills and experiences.
+The EXPLO application process occurs through a series of four steps, as outlined below, that allow us to get to know you and discern whether we have a position that matches well with your skills and experiences.

 Applicants will be invited to tell EXPLO about themselves in a short video.
 The Personality Showcase should be an authentic and enthusiastic representation of the applicant.